jcandeli/spotter-interview/README.md

 If I had more time I would have:

-- Added the draggable handle for the timer.
+- Add the draggable handle for the timer.
-- Added more unit tests.
+- Add more unit tests.
-- Added Storybook stories for each component.
+- Add Storybook stories for each component.
-- Added more metadata.
+- Add more metadata.
-- Added localization.
+- Add localization.
-- Allowed for multiple timers to run simultaneously.
+- Allow for multiple timers to run simultaneously.